My top tips for gallery walls- part 2

 Also known as how to avoid driving yourself crazy when creating a gallery wall

-So this one is pretty simple but actually takes a lot of very careful measuring to get right.
+While this gallery wall looks simple it’s probably the one, I find hardest to do, because it takes a lot of very careful measuring to get right.

 I love statement grids!
 They are perfect for spaces where you want to make an impact, like an entrance hall.
 I mocked up this gallery wall on Canva and I think it would look fabulous above a sideboard in a hall, with a pair of generous lamps at either end.

 But if you want to make a slightly less formal statement with your gallery wall, try mixing up the frames.
 Personally, I wouldn’t go for too many really decorative styles, I’d recommend keeping them pretty simple so that I can focus on the pictures in the gallery wall itself.